GEO for B2B: Why Enterprise Companies Need AI Optimization Now

 AI is fundamentally compressing how B2B purchases happen.

-| Traditional Journey | AI-Assisted Journey |
+| Traditional journey | AI-assisted journey |

 |---|---|

-| Hours of Google searching | Minutes with AI synthesis |
+| Hours of Google searching | Minutes of AI synthesis (often in one session) |

-| Multiple website visits | Single AI conversation |
+| Multiple website visits | Single AI conversation + 1–2 validation clicks |

-| Long shortlists to narrow down | Short, AI-curated shortlists |
+| Long shortlists to narrow down | Short, AI-curated shortlists (3–5 vendors) |

-| Gradual vendor discovery | Immediate recommendations |
+| Gradual vendor discovery | Immediate recommendations by category/use case |

 The implications are significant: